larfef/miniRT/README.md

 snprintf(command, sizeof(command), "lsof -p %d", getpid());
 system(command);
 ```
+---
 ### light

 - check if the light is behind a plane
 - handle case where lights is inside the object
+---
+### Jittered grid

+#### possible changes to handle plane border shadow glitch:

+- implement a distance limit and beyond set the color to black
+- implement light brightness decreasing with distance
+- fine-tune the value used with the shadow grid, e.g. determine the size of
+  the perturbations based on the dimension of the object or the distance from the camera
+---